ansys/ansys-sphinx-theme/doc/source/User_guide/index.rst

 ==========
 User guide
 ==========
-The Ansys Sphinx theme is based on the PyData theme.
-For more information, see `Configuration <https://pydata-sphinx-theme.readthedocs.io/en/stable/user_guide/configuring.html>`_.
+The Ansys Sphinx theme is based on the `PyData Sphinx theme <https://github.com/pydata/pydata-sphinx-theme>`_.
+For more information on its configuration, see `Configuration <https://pydata-sphinx-theme.readthedocs.io/en/stable/user_guide/configuring.html>`_.

-The Ansys Sphinx theme is generally used as is.
-However, you can customize it.
+While the Ansys Sphinx theme is often used as is, you can customize the following:

+- CSS
+- HTML theme options
+- PDF cover page
+- 404 page

 .. toctree::
    :hidden: